 If agencies had multiple kinds of programs, then they could focus on structuring a tightly specified context for prevention-focused experiences and activities, and not just achieving optimally strong relationships.

 I’ve likened these 2 choices to the “claw” game where you move levers in an effort to pick up a stuffed animal.
 In mentoring, one lever is an attempt to manage the strength of the relationship and the other is an attempt to structure the mentoring context.
 I’d agree that both levers are important but I’d also contend that one lever is more responsive than the other.

-David DuBois: There is more common ground among our varying perspectives than might be first apparent but also that there are some real differences too that could lend themselves to testable hypotheses.
-One hypothesis for example is that building in more “context” (non relational in primary focus such as step it up to thrive model Tom and I are investigating in partnership with BBBSA) will tend to increase average youth outcomes but also their variability, specifically less favorable ones due to the inherent (or so I would argue) greater potential for both risks and rewards (nod to Jean R.!) when doing so – eg safer to have mentors not even attempt in our case to “teach” goal setting and pursuit but then the potential upside is (I would hypothesize) compromised as well.
+David DuBois: There is more common ground among our varying perspectives than might be first apparent but there are also some real differences that could lend themselves to testable hypotheses.
+One hypothesis, for example, is that building in more “context” (non-relational in primary focus such as “Step It Up 2 Thrive” model) will tend to increase average youth outcomes but also their variability, specifically less favorable ones due to the inherent (or so I would argue) greater potential for both risks and rewards when doing so – For example, it is safer to have mentors not even attempt in our case to “teach” goal-setting and pursuit but then the potential upside is (I would hypothesize) compromised as well.
 Not suggesting any of this is brilliant but illustrates how we could translate some our discussion to building a stronger empirical foundation to guide strategic planning efforts like this one.
 Renee U love your teacher example – I plan to purloin with attribution!:)

 Here’s my thinking on this: